OpenGamma/ElSql/README.md

 both DBAs and developers can understand the same file and work with it.
 Since no such small and isolated library could be found, one was written.

+Bear in mind however, that ElSql requires developers to (a) know SQL and (b) write the logic to convert objects to and from JDBC.
+The solution is not for everyone, but if you need the ability to control your SQL fully, potentially across multiple databases, then it may be the solution for you.

 Links
 -----